lupyuen/quickjs-nuttx/README.md

   (__"Free Size"__ might not be accurate because it uses __VLOOKUP__ for Top-Down Lookup)

-# Static Linking for NuttX Apps
+# Full Linking for NuttX Apps

 _QEMU vs Ox64 QuickJS: Any diff?_

-QuickJS for NuttX QEMU is more Memory-Efficient because it uses [__Static Linking__](https://github.com/apache/nuttx/pull/11524).
+QuickJS for NuttX QEMU is more Memory-Efficient because it uses [__Full Linking__](https://github.com/apache/nuttx/pull/11524).

 (Instead of ELF Loader patching the [__Relocatable Symbols__](https://lupyuen.github.io/articles/app#inside-a-nuttx-app) at runtime)

 Right now Ox64 QuickJS is slower and [__multi-deca-mega-chonky__](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/quickjs/qjs): 22 MB!
-We might downsize to 4 MB (like QEMU) when we switch to Static Linking.
+We might downsize to 4 MB (like QEMU) when we switch to Full Linking.

 ![QEMU vs Ox64 QuickJS: 4 MB vs 22 MB](https://lupyuen.github.io/images/quickjs-size.png)